ollama launch openclaw

 what it does — and how to run it safely

-Ollama makes it easier to spin up OpenClaw.
+Ollama made it easy to spin up OpenClaw with a single command.
 That's great for adoption—and it also means you should start with safe defaults: verified workflows, approval-first actions, and a clean separation between "drafting" and "sending."

-`ollama launch openclaw` starts OpenClaw with Ollama as the local model runtime.
-It is a fast way to get a local assistant running, but the business-safe move is to add verified workflows, approval-first behavior, and hardware-aware settings before using it on sensitive work.
+`ollama launch openclaw` starts OpenClaw configured to use Ollama as the local model runtime.
+It's a fast way to get a local assistant running, but the smart move is to add: verified workflows only, approval-first workflows, and hardware-aware settings.

 Quick takeaways (30 seconds)

-ollama launch openclaw starts OpenClaw with Ollama as the local model runtime.
-Check current Ollama/OpenClaw docs before production use.
+ollama launch openclaw starts OpenClaw configured to use Ollama as the local model runtime.
+(Official references below.)

 It's a fast way to get a local assistant running, but the smart move is to add: